juditacs/wordcount/README.md

 ## Docker image

 You can run the experiment in a Docker container.

-The Dockerfile is provided, run:
+Pull from DockerHub & tag it:

+    docker pull svanoort/allthelanguages:latest && docker tag svanoort/allthelanguages:latest allthelanguages

+If you wish to build locally (this while take quite a while):

-    docker build -t wordcount --rm .
+    docker build -t allthelanguages --rm .

-This might take a while and requires several GB of storage.
+In either case, this requires quite a bit of storage, currently about 2.4 GB.

-Run the image, mounting the local directoriy into the working directory of the docker file as a volume:
+Run the image, mounting the local directory into the working directory of the docker file as a volume:

-    docker run -h DOCKER -it --rm -v $(pwd):/wordcount wordcount as_user.sh $(id -un) $(id -u) $(id -gn) $(id -g)
+    docker run -h DOCKER -it --rm -v $(pwd):/allthelanguages allthelanguages as_user.sh $(id -un) $(id -u) $(id -gn) $(id -g)

 Changes you made in the folder will show up in the docker container, and any output (builds, results) will write to the folder as well.
 All permissions are maintained.